awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 1. Sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc](https://console.aws.amazon.com/vpc)\.

 1. Allow RDS Custom to use the default security group, or create your own security group\.

    For detailed instructions, see [Provide access to your DB instance in your VPC by creating a security group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup)\.

-1. If you have a private VPC and use VPC endpoints, make sure that your security group permits outbound connections on port 443\.
-RDS Custom needs this port to communicate with dependent AWS services\.
+1. If you have a private VPC and use VPC endpoints, make sure that your security group permits both inbound and outbound connections on port 443\.

+   RDS Custom needs port 443 to communicate with dependent AWS services\.
+If incoming connections aren't allowed, the RDS Custom instance can't connect to the AWS Systems Manager and Amazon EC2 endpoints\.
+For more information, see [Create a Virtual Private Cloud endpoint](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html)\.

 For more information about security groups, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in *Amazon VPC Developer Guide*\.